fenxu/NewSchema/new/newschema/readme.md

 ( RenderingTemplate: templates/DefaultTemplate.tl )

-# Introduction to Microsoft Azure DocumentDB
+# ReadMe on  Microsoft Azure DocumentDB

 This article provides an introduction to Microsoft Azure DocumentDB, a fully-managed NoSQL document database service for developers, IT Pros, and business decision makers.